stratagyn/Mackerel/docs/Macro.md

 # `Macro`

-Provides methods managing the state of, as well as, generating, altering, and formatting text within a `Document` instance.
+Provides methods for managing the state of, as well as, generating, altering, and formatting text within a `Document` instance.
 Each method is either an `Instruction` or returns an `Instruction`.

-An `Instruction` is defined by the delegate as a function that optionally alters and/or produces text.
+An `Instruction` is defined as a function that optionally alters and/or produces text.

 ```cs